rvillaver/DominoRun/README.md

 ### 4. Cleanup:
 - Remove all tiles behind the Enemy cube and return it face down to the draw pile.
-- Draw and place tiles in front of the line until X tiles are in front of the white cube where X = 2 + the number of keys you control.
+- Draw and place tiles in front of the line until X tiles are in front of the white cube where X = 2 + the number of keys you claimed.

-## Victory: If you controls all 7 keys you win!
+## Victory: If you claimed all 7 keys you win!